pact-foundation/pact-plugins/examples/gRPC/area_calculator/provider-go/README.md

 **NOTE:** You need to first run the tests in `../consumer-go` to have the Pact file generated.

+### Pact Go

+See `./provider_test.go`

+`go test provider_test.go`

+This will start our Provider on a given port, which is imported in the test, then setups up the verification options, executing the request against the provider

+### CLI Tool

 You can verify the provider by using the Pact Verification CLI tool.
-For example, to verify the Pact file from the Go consumer example, start the provider and then run the verifier.
+For example, to verify the Pact file from the Go consumer example, start the provider and then run the verifier cli, in a separate terminal

 ```shell
 ❯ go run provider.go
 2022/08/23 17:07:30 Server started 127.0.0.1:39821
 ```

+In terminal 2.

 ```shell
 ❯ pact_verifier_cli -f ../consumer-go/pacts/grpc-consumer-go-area-calculator-provider.json --transport grpc -p 39821